junxit/us-congress-bills-117/bill.md

   - **(2)** an entity carrying out an education referral program, a training program, such as an apprenticeship or management training program, or a similar program; and
   - **(3)** an entity carrying out a joint program, formed by a combination of any entities described in paragraph (1) or (2).

-## § 8.
-Collection of pay information by the equal employment opportunity Commission
+## § 7.
+Collection of pay information by the equal employment opportunity commission

 Section 709 of the Civil Rights Act of 1964 (42 U.S.C.
 2000e–8) is amended by adding at the end the following:

 > - **(f)**
->   - **(1)** Not later than 18 months after the date of enactment of this subsection, the Commission shall provide for the collection from employers of compensation data and other employment-related data (including hiring, termination, and promotion data) disaggregated by the sex, race, and ethnic identity of employees.
+>   - **(1)** Not later than 18 months after the date of enactment of this subsection, the Commission shall provide for the collection from employers of compensation data and other employment-related data (including hiring, termination, and promotion data) disaggregated by the sex, race, and national origin of employees.
 >   - **(2)** In carrying out paragraph (1), the Commission shall have as its primary consideration the most effective and efficient means for enhancing the enforcement of Federal laws prohibiting pay discrimination.
 For this purpose, the Commission shall consider factors including the imposition of burdens on employers, the frequency of required reports (including the size of employers required to prepare reports), appropriate protections for maintaining data confidentiality, and the most effective format to report such data.
 >   - **(3)**
 >     - **(A)** For each 12-month reporting period for an employer, the compensation data collected under paragraph (1) shall include, for each range of taxable compensation described in subparagraph (B), disaggregated by the categories described in subparagraph (E)—